-Hotel Capitolina City Chic — located in the city centre, this hip hotel is a great option if your budget allows for a little bit more than a hostel.
-They have a number of clean and comfortable rooms on offer and a great breakfast included!
-Click here to check their latest prices
+Hotel Capitolina City Chic – Located in the city centre, this hotel has a number of clean and comfortable rooms on offer, a great breakfast, room service and free parking.

 Not quite what you’re looking for?
-Click here to browse other accommodation in Timisoara!
+Click here to browse more Cluj hotels!

-Are you looking for places to visit in Romania?
-Have you been?
-Let us know about it in the comments!
+Are you planning to trip to Romania?
+Have any questions about this itinerary?
+Let us know in the comments!